kkr016/building_price_prediction/README.md

 # building_price_prediction

-Predict the building of the price using ML models.
+Predict the price of the building using important features such as square feet, area, zone, no of rooms, and parking.
+The data cleaning, EDA and fitting of the ML model was done with

+     ML Model              R^2 value

+     Linear Regression     0.895744

+     Random Forest         0.995640

+     XG Boost              0.986226

 # ***Conclusion:***